sebelga/gstore-api/README.md

 new gstoreApi(Model);
 ```

-### settings
+### Additional settings

 If you need some fine-tuning, the gstoreApi constructor has a second parameter where you can configure the following settings

 ```
 // NOTE: All the settings below are OPTIONAL.
-Just define what you need to tweak.
+You only need to set the one you need to tweak.

 {
 	path: '/end-point', // if not specified will be automatically generated (see below)